turingschool/front-end-curriculum/lessons/module-4/server-side-testing.md

 ## Basic Structure of a Server-Side Test

-1. Setup (if testing route that interacts with the database)
+1. DB setup (if testing route that interacts with the database)
 2. Make a request to a route
 3. Get a response from the server
 4. Test the response
-5. Clean up (if testing route that interacts with the database)
+5. DB clean up (if testing route that interacts with the database)

 What do we test the response for?
 * The status code